SILVER LINING

 Hi,

-Syncopation is the technique composers use to write an unexpected, or an irregular rhythm pattern, the inconsistency of the rhythm affects the attribute of the music, thus, challenging the listener with exciting new outlines along with bold suggestions.
+Syncopation is the technique composers use to write unexpected, irregular rhythm patterns.
+The inconsistency of these rhythms affects the attribute of the music, leaving the listeners with exciting new outlines along with bold suggestions.
+In a way, syncopation is a musical disobedience.

-This constricted technique has been in used since the beginning, and it is found virtually in all styles of music; wherever there is rhythm, there is also the potential for syncopation.
-The technique is a necessary course of action, syncopation encourages the composer to construct a solid, and meaningful relationship between rhythm and melody.
+This constricted technique have been in used since the beginning, and it is found virtually in all styles of music.
+Wherever there is rhythm, there is also the potential for syncopation.
+The technique is a necessary course of action.
+Syncopation encourages the composer to construct a solid and meaningful relationship between rhythm and melody.

 The irregularities when the natural rhythm is restricted, feels as if there has been a mistake in the music, however, once it's been understood, turns into a major part of music, and becomes a necessary aspect of composing.
-As a musician, I could tell the greatest satisfaction I have experienced, is when complicated and uneven rhythms are conquer.
+As a musician, the greatest satisfaction I have experienced is when complicated and uneven rhythms are conquer.

 TOO MANY RULES

-Last night, while I was playing this piece, the syncopation in the measures felt as if I was, deliberately, challenging an establish oppressed rule.
-Indeed, it appeared I was perpetrating an act of civil disobedience.
-Albeit, I did not write this piece as a protest against an obtuse ruler, it is instead, the evident analogy between the discrepancies of syncopation in music, and the gentle demonstration of my disapproval of the unpredictability of life.
+Last night, while I was playing this piece, the syncopation in the music felt as if I was, deliberately, challenging an establish oppressed rule.
+It appeared as if I was perpetrating an act of civil disobedience.
+Albeit, I did not write this piece as a protest against an obtuse ruler, it is instead, the evident analogy that exist between the discrepancies in music syncopation, and my gentle demonstration of disapproval at the unpredictability and unfairness of life.

-But life being life, how do I stop the injustice of its ways?, Copping with it, is as closed I can get to do anything about it.
-Other than that, there's not much to do.
-Except perhaps, writing satire about it, the same way the Goliards in the middle ages did, while living in Monasteries across Europe.
+But life being life_ how do I stop the injustice of its ways?
+Copping with it is as closed I can get to do anything about it.
+Other than that, there's not much to do, except perhaps writing satire about it, in the same way the Goliards did while living in Monasteries across Europe.
+We know the rules they were living under were ridiculous.
+Stepping outside of the traditional path in life was rebellious, and often leaded to greater self-awareness and creativity.

-I'd like to share a poem from the 12th Century, written in Latin by the Goliards to challenge the authorities.
-Pointing out the irregularities of Church doctrine was their purpose.
-Mocking the Clergy's dangerous ideas and their cruel, uninspiring tight rules was also, part of their writings.
-The German composer Carl Orff set this poem to music.
-The poem, talks directly about the definite power of fate.
+I'd like to share a poem written in Latin by the Goliards in the 12th Century to challenge the authorities.
+Pointing out irregularities in Church doctrines was their purpose, while mocking the Clergy's dangerous ideas by challenging their cruel, uninspiring tight rules.

 THE POEM